SnappyJumper/Measure-Up/README.md

     - JSHint's JavaScript Code Quality Tool was used to validate the JavaScript used in the site.

 * [Favicon.io](https://favicon.io/)
-    - Favicon.io was used to generate the sites favicon.
+    - Favicon.io was used to generate the site's favicon.

 [Back to top ^](#measure-up)